Garuda Indonesia: Market share

 For most of modern Indonesian history, Garuda Indonesia has dominated the Indonesian air travel market share.
-However, started in 2000, Lion Air started to grow and become a serious rival in domestic air travel in Indonesia.
-By the time COVID-19 pandemic were still underway in mid-2021, Lion Air still holds the majority Indonesia's domestic air travel market share by 29.7%, while Garuda Indonesia came in fourth with 10.5% share.
+However, starting in 2000, Lion Air started to grow and become a serious rival in domestic air travel in Indonesia.
+By the time the COVID-19 pandemic was still underway in mid 2021, Lion Air still held the majority of Indonesia's domestic air travel market share by 29.7%, while Garuda Indonesia came in fourth with a 10.5% share.
 Citilink came in second with a market share of 22.6%, followed by Lion's full-service subsidiary Batik (8.9%).
 Lion Air's regional flight service Wings Air holds a 7.9% share.
 Indonesia AirAsia, a unit of the Malaysian budget airline, had a 1.9% market share.

-Overall, Indonesian domestic air travel business is overwhelmingly ruled by two groups; Lion Air group and Garuda Indonesia group.
-In 2021, Lion Air group accounted for 59.4% of market share, while Garuda Indonesia group had a 33.1% market share.
+Overall, the Indonesian domestic air travel business is overwhelmingly ruled by two groups; Lion Air group and Garuda Indonesia group.
+In 2021, Lion Air group accounted for 59.4% of the market share, while Garuda Indonesia group had a 33.1% market share.

 For international routes, Garuda Indonesia has identified four airlines that became the benchmark to improve their service and to compete to be the world's best airline.
 The serious rivals for Garuda Indonesia's international routes are Singapore Airlines, Qatar Airways, Emirates and Cathay Pacific.